tjelvar-olsson/tjelvar-olsson.github.io/_drafts/nordevcon.md

 official
 recognition](http://norfolkchamber.co.uk/knowledge/guest-blogs/how-build-innovation-and-tech-cluster-norfolk).

-The event was then official opened by Jon Skeet ([@jonskeet](https://twitter.com/jonskeet)) giving the opening keynote, which was all about passion!
+The event was then officially opened by Jon Skeet ([@jonskeet](https://twitter.com/jonskeet)) giving the opening keynote, which was all about passion!
 Jon started out on the premise that conferences are useful for connecting and inspiring people and this comes from passion.
 In fact